javo2002/nist-csf-2.0-simulation/README.md

 # NIST CSF 2.0 Project Documentation

-This repository documents a fictitious implementation of the NIST Cybersecurity Framework (CSF) 2.0 for CyberTech Inc., a small company with 50 employees.
+This repository documents an implementation of the NIST Cybersecurity Framework (CSF) 2.0 for CyberTech Inc., a ficticious small company with 50 employees.
 My role as a new Cybersecurity Analyst was to help the company with it's security posture.
 The project demonstrates my understanding of NIST CSF 2.0 by creating Current and Target Profiles, conducting a gap analysis, and planning Tier progression.

 My Role: Bob (Cyber Security Analyst)